UK mortgages for South African residents: expats and SA nationals

 Your mortgage eligibility, and the rates you’ll be offered, are heavily dependent on your UK credit score – and that’s completely independent of your South African banking and credit records.
 For British expat applicants, here’s what you need:

 - An active UK bank account

 - An active UK credit card with regular transactions and repayments

 - A clean (or almost-clean) credit score with the three UK credit agencies

-For British expats residents in South Africa this shouldn’t be a problem, though you may not be putting regular payments through your UK account.
+For British expats residents in South Africa, this shouldn’t be a problem, though you may not be putting regular payments through your UK account.

-We can advise you on how to address any problems on your credit record.
+We can advise you on how to address any problems with your credit record.
 We use the same credit-check system as many of the lenders we work with, so we can see the same issues that they see.

 The common bugbear: a mobile phone contract you believed you had terminated, and for which you cancelled the direct debit, which is still being claimed against your account.